kritserv/githubstat-display-card/README.md

 #### Settings > Actions > General > (Scroll down to bottom) > Workflow permissions > Read and write permissions > save

-You also need to do this in the repo settings to allow bot to commit.
+> You also need to do this in the repo settings to give bot a commit permission.

 <br>